A Swedish crime writer as thrilling as Mankell, a detective as compelling as Wallander . . .

 But Van Veeteren's investigations at The Pure Life go nowhere fast.
 The strange priest-like figure who leads the sect – Oscar Yellineck – refuses even to admit anyone is missing.
 Things soon take a sinister turn, however, when a young girl's body is discovered in the woods, raped and strangled; and Yellineck himself disappears.
 Yet even in the face of these new horrors, the remaining members of the sect refuse to co-operate with Van Veeteren, remaining largely silent.

 As the body count rises, a media frenzy descends upon the town and the pressure to find the monster behind the murders weighs heavily on the investigative team.
-Finally Van Veeteren realises that to solve this disturbing case, faced with silence and with few clues to follow, he has only his intuition to rely on. . .
+Finally Van Veeteren realizes that to solve this disturbing case, faced with silence and with few clues to follow, he has only his intuition to rely on . . .

-The Inspector and Silence is followed by the fifth book in the series, The Unlucky Lottery.
+The Inspector and Silence is followed by the sixth book in the series, The Unlucky Lottery.